Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md

 ## Procedure

-1. If this system mounts an external SpectrumScale (GPFS) file system on the compute nodes and UANs, then follow the site procedures to ensure that the file system and its quorum nodes are quiesced before shutting down the nodes which have it mounted.
+1. If this system mounts an external Spectrum Scale (GPFS) file system on the compute nodes and UANs, then follow the site procedures to ensure that the file system and its quorum nodes are quiesced before shutting down the nodes which have it mounted.

    The quorum nodes might be on worker nodes or on application nodes.